Instructions to authors

-Photographs should be submitted as clear black and white prints on glossy paper.
-Digital and scanned photographs should be saved as tif or eps files at a resolution of at least 300 dpi.
+Photographs should be saved as TIF or EPS files at a resolution of at least 300 dpi.

 Colour illustrations are accepted if they are essential to the presentation.
 The images should be in CMYK mode (resolution at least 300 dpi).
-Authors will be asked to pay the full cost for reproduction of colour artwork at a rate of EUR 35 for two printed pages.
+Authors will be asked to pay the full cost for reproduction of colour artwork at a rate of EUR 35 for one sheet (two printed pages).
 Colour figures online will be published free of charge.
 Further information concerning colour illustrations can be obtained from the Executive Editor.

 References to the literature cited should be indicated at the appropriate place in the text, according to the Harvard (name-year) system, with a reference list in alphabetical order at the end of the paper.
 All references in this list should appear in the text and vice versa.